3 Key TOEFL Writing Templates for 2020

 Supporting sentences: Although meals take time to prepare and busy people may not have time, the preparation and eating of a meal as a family is a human tradition.
 Through cooking and eating meals people are able to share knowledge, stories, and experiences.
 Busy people are often seeking more time to spend with those people they care about, and what better way to spend time with people then in creating something together which is an integral part of life.
 If easy to prepare food allows people to not set aside important time spent with family and friends, then it has not improved people’s lives, but eliminated an important part of life.

 The last paragraph of your TOEFL essay is the conclusion.
-A conclusion does not have to be long.
+A conclusion in our TOEFL writing template does not have to be long.
 It can be just three or more sentences that gives the reader the sense that you are finished explaining your ideas.
 Without a conclusion, readers will feel like you just decided to stop writing, or that you ran out of time.
 A good conclusion should include the followings:

 - A transition phrase (To sum up, in summary, in conclusion, to conclude, etc..)